Decoupling of the many-body effects from the electron mass in GaAs by means of reduced dimensionality: VI. Discussion

-The value of $m_0=0.0525m_\textrm{e}$ observed in this work falls about $22$\% below the most commonly quoted value of the band mass $m_0=0.067m_\textrm{e}$.
-A comparison with other experimental values measured at different dimensions and for various densities is presented in Fig.\ \ref{fig4}a, where the data for $D>1$ are taken from \cite{raymond_electron_1979,stillman_magnetospectroscopy_1969,chamberlain_1969,hess_1976,spitzer_infrared_1959,cardona_electron_1961,piller_1966,julienne_free_1976,tan_measurements_2005,lawaetz_valence-band_1971,asgari_quasiparticle_2005,kwon_quantum_1994-1}.
 A systematic interpretation of this emergent picture can be given in terms of Fermi-liquid theory \cite{Landau57}, which is valid for $D>1$.
 Within this theory, the band mass $m_0$ is renormalised due to the many-body effect of the Coulomb interaction between electrons, producing an effective mass $m^*$.
 For weak interactions (\textit{i.e.}, $r_\textrm{s}\ll 1$), the well-understood random-phase approximation \cite{Mahan_2000} gives a reduction in the effective mass $m^*/m_0=1+b_1 r_\textrm{s} \ln r_\textrm{s}+b_2 r_\textrm{s}+O( r_\textrm{s}^2)<1$, where the positive coefficients $b_i$ depend on dimensionality and details of the interaction potential, due to the screening effect, which decrease the effect of interactions.
 For intermediate-to-strong interactions, $r_\textrm{s}\gtrsim 1$, a larger degree of dressing in the formation of the quasi-particles competes with the screening, making the effective mass heavier ($m_*/m_0>1$), and for extremely strong interaction $r_\textrm{s}\gtrsim 20$--30 the Fermi-liquid state is expected to break down, with interacting electrons undergoing instead a type of exotic Wigner crystallisation.
-However, the microscopic calculation of the phenomenological parameters of the Fermi liquid for intermediate-to-strong interactions (\emph{i.e.}, $r_\textrm{s}\gtrsim 1$) is still an open problem, with effort being expended on both analytical \cite{Zhang05,Vignale05,Romaniello12} and numerical \cite{Giuliani08,Drummond13,Haule19} fronts.
+However, the microscopic calculation of the phenomenological parameters of the Fermi liquid for intermediate-to-strong interactions (\emph{i.e.}, $r_\textrm{s}\gtrsim 1$) is still an open problem, with effort being expended on both analytical \cite{Zhang05,Romaniello12} and numerical \cite{Giuliani08,Drummond13,Haule19} fronts.
 While these works converge at the qualitative level, there is as yet no firm prediction for the exact dependence of $m^*$ on $r_\textrm{s}$ beyond small $r_\textrm{s}$, and at which value of $r_\textrm{s}$ the crossover between the principal regimes occurs.